lprichar/DeltekReminder/README.md

 -------------

 * One click entry of hours
+* Reminds you to sign timesheet at end of period
+* Configurable reminder time
 * One click to open active timesheet (no logging in)
-* Configurable reminder time
 * Close reminder to sleep 15 minutes
 * No reminder if you're already entered time